 - From the organization menu (at the top left of the page), click on Events

 As you complete the event submission on ExperienceBU, not only will you be submitting your event for approval through the required channels, but your event will also be advertised on ExperienceBU.

-Failure to adhere to the SERMA process is a violation of the Student Code of Conduct.
-As such, failure to properly risk manage your event, or holding an event without approval can result in a Class A offence notice, possible de-ratification and/or charges under the Student Code of Conduct.
+Failure to adhere to the SERMA process, including a failure to properly risk manage your event, promoting your event prior to approval, or holding an event without approval, is a violation of the Student Code of Conduct and as such can result in a Class A offence notice, possible de-ratification and/or charges under the Student Code of Conduct.